 This is a Family History blog.
-You will find some posts that have triangles instead of pictures.
+I do it because I love it.
+There are some posts that have triangles instead of pictures.

 Google disabled them.
-It has something to do with the European union (whatever that is) and their "right" to know what cookies you use.
+It has something to do with the European union (whatever that is) and their "right" to know what cookies were used.
 Please be patient as I attempt to reload years worth of research.

 Saturday, January 2, 2010